Executive Director, CHEERing

 National Director, CHEERing

-Background: An infant nutrition and education specialist, Airinie directs the CHEERing program onsite in Greece, and visits mothers of young infants in refugee camps, shelters and community centres, weighing, measuring and tracking infants’ growth on a weekly basis.
+Background: An infant nutrition and education specialist with a Masters in Public Health, Airinie directs the CHEERing program onsite in Greece, and visits mothers of young infants in refugee camps, shelters and community centres, weighing, measuring and tracking infants’ growth.
 She also leads educational sessions and trainings for refugee women about breastfeeding, sexual health, nutrition, and infant development, and supervises CHEERing’s volunteers in Greece.

-Experience: Airinie is currently studying for her MPH (Master in Public Health) and has worked as a Finance & IT Manager and as a Guardian for Unaccompanied Minors in Greece.
+Experience: Airinie has her Masters in Public Health and has worked as a Finance & IT Manager and as a Guardian for Unaccompanied Minors in Greece.
 She is an active food and lifestyle blogger and an amateur photographer.
 She has been involved with working with refugee populations in Greece since 2015.

 OUR MANAGEMENT TEAM: